automagica/automagica/README.md

 brw install tesseract
 ```
 ### Installation instructions
-Install Automagica on the robot host machine:
+Install Automagica on the bot host machine:
 ```
 pip install https://github.com/OakwoodAI/automagica/tarball/master
 ```
-## Running the Robot
+## Running the Bot
-1. Get your Automagica Robot ID from https://automagica.be
+1. Get your Automagica Bot ID from https://automagica.be
 2. In command line or terminal run following command.
-Replace `<robot_id>` with your Robot ID.
+Replace `<bot_id>` with your Bot ID.
 ```
-automagica <robot_id>
+automagica <bot_id>
 ```
-If you do not provide a Robot ID, the application will ask for it.
+If you do not provide a Bot ID, the application will ask for it.

 ### Failsafe